In this article, we will learn something basics about internetworking in the computer network.

 By the way, I want you to understand that Ravi still had to go through the same resolution processes to communicate back to Yogi Sounds crazy, huh?
 Consider this a welcome to IPv4 and basic networking with Windows (and we haven’t even added a router yet!).

-Keep in mind that the hub used in figure 1.2 just extended the one collision domain from the switch port.
+Keep in mind that the hub used in the picture just extended the one collision domain from the switch port.
 Here’s a list of some of the things that commonly cause LAN traffic congestion:

 - Too many hosts in a broadcast domain